9 Reasons to Quit Smoking You've Probably Never Heard

 You’re creating permanently toxic areas

-Have you heard of third hand smoke?
-Apart from second hand smoke, which is what happens when non-smokers come in contact with actual smoke, third hand smoke is comprised of the toxic agents that remain in the area long after the smoker has left.
+The last of our reasons to quit smoking is regarding third hand smoke.
+Second hand smoke is what happens when non-smokers come in contact with actual smoke.
+However there is also what is known as third hand smoke.
+These are the toxic agents that remain in the area long after the smoker has left.